abukhadra/Quran/README.md

     $  cargo run > output.txt
     ````

+Open output.txt using an editor, and switch the writing direction to "Right to Left"

  This will reformat the Quran data file [data/quran.txt](data/quran.txt) and store the output to output.txt as follows:
        1-  each verse will be printed on a separate line.
        2- convert verse numbers from Arabic Numerals to Eastern Arabic Numerals.